Apollo

 Kauri Creek camping area

-A small camping area at the edge of Lake Tinaroo in the Danbulla State Forest area.
+A small lakeside camping area beside an inlet of Lake Tinaroo in Danbulla National Park and State Forest.

 Malanda Falls Caravan Park